 We also offer a combined Master's degree and Dietetic Internship Program for those students seeking to become Registered Dietitians.

 The department prefers a 3.0 grade point average in the last 60 hours of all undergraduate coursework.
 A statement of professional goals is to be submitted with the online application, and three letters of recommendation are submitted directly to the Department.
 Students who do not hold an undergraduate degree in family and consumer sciences may be required to complete deficiency work as determined by the graduate coordinator.
 Visit the Admissions website to apply.

 The deadlines for all FCS programs except Child Life and the Dietetic Internship programs, which have their own deadlines, are:

 Students may choose one of the following options to complete their M.S. or M.A in Family and Consumer Sciences.

-The Course Work Option is a 39-semester-hour program of course work only.
+The Non-Thesis Option is a 39-semester-hour program of course work along with a project or culminating experience.
 The 39-hour program requires at least 18 semester hours in courses numbered 400 or above and at least 20 hours in family and consumer sciences.

 For both the 32-hour program and 39-hour program, students must complete the following departmental core courses: